pranaysuyash/sig_ext_fastapi_react/docs/REDDIT_LAUNCH_PLAN.md

 - [ ] Prepare a pinned comment draft that invites feedback and lists what you want to learn.
 - [ ] Post to r/SideProject (fast reply cadence first two hours).
 - [ ] Post to r/IndieHackers 1–3 hours later to stagger engagement.
+- [ ] Product Hunt launch (Nov 28): confirm assets, tagline, and tags.
+Be online for first 4 hours.
 - [ ] Monitor crashes, console logs, or site performance issues.
 - [ ] Respond in the comments first, then move to private messages only on request.